Packing $K_r$s in bounded degree graphs: Acknowledgements

-To recap, we considered the problem of finding a maximum-cardinality $K_r$-packing in an undirected graph of fixed maximum degree $\Delta$, subject to the set of selected $K_r$s being either vertex disjoint (\vdkr) or edge disjoint (\edkr).
-It is known that \vdkthree is solvable in linear time if $\Delta=3$ but $\APX$-hard if $\Delta \geq 4$, and \edkthree is solvable in linear time if $\Delta=4$ but $\APX$-hard if $\Delta \geq 5$ \cite{caprara_packing_2002}.
+To recap, we considered two problems that involve finding a maximum-cardinality $K_r$-packing in an undirected graph of fixed maximum degree $\Delta$.
+In the first problem (\vdkr), the $K_r$-packing must be vertex disjoint.
+In the second problem (\edkr), it must be edge disjoint.
+It is known that \vdkthree is solvable in linear time if $\Delta=3$ but $\APX$-hard if $\Delta \geq 4$, and \edkthree is solvable in linear time if $\Delta=4$ but $\APX$-hard if $\Delta \geq 5$~\cite{caprara_packing_2002}.
 We generalised these results and presented a full complexity classification for both \vdkr and \edkr.
-We first showed that \vdkr is solvable in linear time if $\Delta < 3r/2 - 1$ (Theorem~\ref{thm:krpacking_vdkr_3r2minus1}), solvable in polynomial time if $\Delta < 5r/3 - 1$ (Theorem~\ref{thm:krpacking_vdkr_polytime_5r3minus1}), and $\APX$-hard if $\Delta \geq \lceil 5r/3 \rceil - 1$ (Theorem~\ref{thm:krpacking_vdkr_apxhard}).